In the second of our ‘Spotlight On’ series, Wendy Kewley meets Lauren Wyllie, Project Coordinator for Cheltenham-based charity Lives of Colour.

 “We were surprised about this as we didn’t want the clubs to be academic.
 We’d seen them as more of an empowering, confidence-building group to help reduce the numbers of children being excluded from schools*.
 As a result, we’ve now altered the programme, included the book clubs and changed it to be how the local community want it.”

 The idea for a Mothers of Colour group came after NHS feedback suggested that women of ethnic and diverse backgrounds don’t always ask for maternity support when they might need it.
-Lives of Colour consulted with Gloucester-based Black Mothers Matter and the women said they loved the idea of the new group.
+The results of a scoping project, facilitated by Lives of Colour, focussed on black women’s mental health during their perinatal journey and highlighted the disparities on health outcomes.

-Lauren said: “It’s about creating a safe space for any woman to come and discuss their health – post-natal depression, etc, and supporting them so that they can look after themselves.
+Lauren said: “It’s about creating a safe space for any woman to come and discuss their wellbeing by supporting them, so that they can look after themselves, both physically and mentally.
 And of course it’s about creating friendships within the group.”

-Despite their small size, the Lives of Colour team are hugely ambitious.
-Their ultimate goal is to replicate these projects throughout the county and to support 100,000 residents by 2028.
+Despite their small size, the Lives of Colour team are hugely successful.
+Their goal is to replicate these projects throughout the county and to support 100,000 residents by 2028.

-Speaking about the Swimmers of Colour project, Florence said: “If you dream, it can happen – don’t stop dreaming.”
+Speaking about the Fabrics of Colour project, Florence said: “If you dream, it can happen – don’t stop dreaming.”
 Surely a mantra for everything.

 Three tips for creating a successful partnership